-So HR policies should flow from HR strategies, and complement HR procedures.
+HR policies should flow from HR strategies and complement HR procedures.

 Why introduce HR policies?

-It’s perhaps more important than ever for HR to foster cultures of trust, fairness and inclusion.
-HR policies play an important role in supporting such cultures by outlining the responsibilities of both employer and employee in the employment relationship.
-They can impact on employee motivation, organisation reputation and the ability to attract and retain talent.
+HR policies play an important role in supporting cultures of trust, fairness and inclusion by outlining the responsibilities of both employer and employee in the employment relationship.
+They can have an impact on employee motivation, organisation reputation and the ability to attract and retain talent.
 Introducing these policies can support the attitudes and behaviours needed for sustainable performance, creating mutual benefits for employees and organisations.

-HR policies can also speed the decision-making process by ensuring that clear guidance is readily available to cover a range of issues.
-Most importantly for many organisations, HR policies can help avoid involvement with employment tribunal claims by providing guidance for managers that accurately reflects the prevailing regulations.
+HR policies can also improve the speed of decision-making by ensuring that clear guidance is readily available to cover a range of issues.
+They can help avoid involvement with employment tribunal claims too, by providing guidance for managers that reflects regulations.

-Certain HR policies and procedures are specifically needed to comply with legal requirements.
-For example, a written health and safety policy is required for any organisation with five or more employees, while there are also important legislative provisions surrounding the setting out of formal disciplinary and grievance procedures.
+Certain HR policies and procedures may be specifically needed to comply with the law.
+For example, in the UK a written health and safety policy is required for any organisation with five or more employees, while there are also important legislative provisions surrounding the setting out of formal disciplinary and grievance procedures.

 Even where a policy or procedure isn't specifically required by law, employers often find it helpful to have a policy in place to provide clear guidance that reflects the legal framework for handling the issue in question and it also helps employees to be clear about the organisation’s stance on a particular subject.Organisations introduce or review specific HR policies for a range of reasons including: